How To Process Feelings

 2. Practice an energy routine by Donna Eden

 Another way to learn how to process emotions and how to let go of negative thoughts and emotions is through energy exercises.
-Again this is a great process for overall wellbeing.
-It teaches us how to process feelings that might come up throughout the day as well as remove feelings or energies that may be stuck.
+Again this is a great process for overall well-being.
+It teaches us how to process feelings that might come up throughout the day and remove feelings or energies that may be stuck.

 Donna Eden is one of the biggest influencers in energy medicine.
-Her methods use a range of Eastern techniques such as acupuncture, yoga, kinesiology, and qi gong.
+Her methods use Eastern techniques such as acupuncture, yoga, kinesiology, and qi gong.

 This is another process I use when I feel like meditation hasn’t helped as much.
-If I find I’m still feeling stuck I use her exercises to help me create more emotion and spiritual balance within me.
+If I’m feeling stuck, I use her exercises to help me create more emotion and spiritual balance.

 3. Use EFT Tapping to let go of negative emotions

-EFT (Emotionally Freeing Technique) is another theory on how to process feelings.
-This is a method I’ve just started to get to try but so far I’ve enjoyed it.
-In this case, EFT is great for specific situations that may trigger certain emotions that you struggle with.
-It’s an ideal way to learn how to let go of anger that you may be struggling with.
+EFT (Emotionally Freeing Technique) is another theory for processing feelings.
+This is a method I’ve just started to get to try, but so far, I’ve enjoyed it.
+In this case, EFT is great for specific situations that may trigger certain emotions you struggle with.
+For example, it’s an ideal way to learn how to let go of the anger that you may be working with.